bevyengine/bevy-website/content/news/2026-01-13-bevy-0.18/index.md

 [`PanCamera`]: https://docs.rs/bevy/0.18.0/bevy/camera_controller/pan_camera/struct.PanCamera.html
 [`PanCameraPlugin`]: https://docs.rs/bevy/0.18.0/bevy/camera_controller/pan_camera/struct.PanCameraPlugin.html

-### Using `bevy_camera_controller` in your own projects

-The provided camera controllers are designed to be functional, pleasant debug and dev tools: add the correct plugin and camera component and you're good to go!

-They can also be useful for prototyping, giving you a quick-and-dirty camera controller as you get your game off the ground.

-However, they are deliberately _not_ architected to give you the level of extensibility and customization needed to make a production-grade camera controller for games.
-Customizatibility comes with a real cost in terms of user experience and maintainability, and because each project only ever needs one or two distinct camera controllers, exposing more knobs and levers is often a questionable design.
-Instead, consider vendoring (read: copy-pasting the source code) the camera controller you want to extend into your project and rewriting the quite-approachable logic to meet your needs, or looking for [ecosystem camera crates](https://bevy.org/assets/#camera) that correspond to the genre you're building in.

 ## Automatic Directional Navigation

 {{ heading_metadata(authors=["@jbuehler23"] prs=[21668, 22340]) }}

 Bevy now supports **automatic directional navigation** for UI elements!
 With a bit of global setup, all of your UI elements can now be navigated between using gamepads or arrow keys.
 No more tedious manual wiring of navigation connections for your menus and UI screens.